Protect your floors, keep noise to a minimum, and protect your gym equipment with the right pair of weightlifting drop pads.

 While drop pads are generally used for quieting heavy deadlifts, they can be used for a ton of other stuff, including snatches, floor presses, hip thrusts, and more.

 The Bells of Steel Deadlift Pads are my go-to pads for lifting in my garage gym.
 (You can view my full review of the Bells of Steel Lifting pads here.)

-The shell is made of heavy-duty polyester, the guts are filled with foam that bounce back to shape quickly, and Velcro on the sides makes them stackable for use for hang cleans, box jumps and jerks.
+The shell is made of heavy-duty polyester, the guts are filled with foam that bounces back to shape quickly, and Velcro on the sides makes them stackable for use for hang cleans, box jumps, and jerks.

 Storage is made painless with handles.
 Bells of Steel Deadlift Pads are 30” by 24” by 6” and retail for around $200 (check Bells of Steel’s website for current pricing and shipping options) and they offer bulk discounts for commercial gyms.

 In other words, all of the wins!

 Lift heavy and quietly with these weightlifting pads.

 Rogue’s pads come in the usual 30” by 24” by 6” size with the Rogue branding splashed across the top.
 The exterior of the pads is made with heavy-duty vinyl that prevents rips and tears and is easy to wipe down after training.